-While the junior youth program is inspired by Bahá’í spiritual principles, it is open to young people of all faiths. between the ages of 11 and 15.
-There is no religious indoctrination; rather the program's focus is to apply universal spiritual principles to the challenges faced by junior youth.
+While the JY program is inspired by Bahá’í spiritual principles, it is open to young people of all faiths between the ages of 11 and 15.
+The program's focus is to apply universal spiritual principles to the challenges faced by young people.

-During junior youth classes, participants develop their powers of expression, their ability to solve problems and their capacity to be of service to humanity.
+During JY sessions, participants develop their powers of expression, their ability to solve problems and their capacity to be of service to humanity.

 What happens in junior youth groups?

 Participants develop these capacities through a combination of activities.